 A bill of sale, also referred to as a “purchase and sale”, is a document that establishes the details of a transaction between two (2) parties, Buyer and Seller.
 The form is usually very simple stating the financial terms of the agreement followed by signature of the seller (buyer’s signature may not be required).
-The monetary funds (such as cash or certified check) should exchange hands at the same time (which should also be date in the bill of sale).
+The monetary funds (such as cash or certified check) should exchange hands at the same time (which should also be dated in the bill of sale).

 - New Hampshire

 - New Jersey

 - New Mexico